 Using Alternative References

 While former supervisors and employers often make the most compelling references, sometimes choosing a different type of reference can be a smart choice for the job you’re trying to get.
 Peers, clients, and colleagues can also make good references, as they can provide first-hand information about working with you day-to-day.
 If your relationship with your supervisor was questionable, but your peers loved working with you, it makes sense to choose one of them as a reference.

-If you’re looking for your first job, or are changing careers, you might consider using a character reference or personal reference as an alternative to employment reference letters.
 While you should use professional references when you can as well, a character reference written by a professor or a mentor from your target field can provide support and evidence of your newly acquired qualifications.